 Help Soil Born Farms, learn and take home organic produce!
 Work traders will regularly help on the farm and receive a CSA box of vegetables in return.
 More information for each position is listed below.

 We need a few committed work traders to join us for the 2018 season.
-Our Farmstand is open every Saturday from May 26 through November 17.
+Our Farmstand is open every Saturday through November 17.
 It’s a fun job and you will receive a box of organic produce and a few other perks for each shift.

 Are you passionate about Soil Born Farms?
 Are you excited about the work we do feeding the hungry, improving access to healthy food and increasing the health of our community?
 Do you enjoy telling your friends, colleagues and family about Soil Born Farms?
 Join our team of Cultivators who help us with our fundraising activities and spread the news about how we are positively impacting our community.
 Contact Janet Zeller for more information.